 Professor Marilyn Lake was a member of the La Trobe history department from 1989 before moving to the University of Melbourne in 2013, where she convened the ‘Australia in the World’ series of public lectures, seminars and symposia.
 She has held Visiting Professorial Fellowships at Stockholm University, Australian National University, University of Sydney, University of Western Australia and University of Maryland.
 Between 2001 and 2002 Marilyn held the Chair in Australian Studies at Harvard University, and between 2010 and 2014 she was President of the Australian Historical Association.
 She retired from the University of Melbourne in 2016.

 Deb Lee-Talbot is completing a Bachelor of Arts (sociology) at Deakin University.
-Deb is currently completing an internship at Melbourne Museum, researching the 1883 New Guinea expedition of The Argus.
+Deb is also a volunteer with Melbourne Museum, researching historic Australasian expeditions.
 Her primary research interests are religion, gender, Australian and Pacific history.

 Follow Deb on Twitter @socialquery101.